emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-2. Right-click on the Windows Start icon, click on Run, type ```winSver```.
+2. Right-click on the Windows Start icon, click on Run, type ```winver```.
 Confirm that you meet the requirements below.

 ---
 **WSL 2 requirements**: